Trivadis/plsql-cop-validators/README.md

    Clone or download this repository.

+3. Install the required db* CODECOP libraries

+   These libraries are not available in public Maven repositories into your local Maven repository.
+   Open a terminal window in the cop-validators root folder and run Run the following shell script:

+      ./install_tvdcc_libs.sh

+   The shell script expects to find the library `tvdcc.jar` in `$HOME/tvdcc`.
+If it is not there, pass the path to the directory as parameter to this script.
+For example

+      ./install_tvdcc_libs.sh $HOME/tvdcc

 4. Build validator jar file

-   Open a terminal window in the cop-validators root folder and maven build by the following command
+   Open a terminal window in the cop-validators root folder and run the Maven build by the following command

 		mvn -Dtvdcc.basedir=/usr/local/bin/tvdcc clean package